List of Burger King products: Advertising

 The use of a corporate cross-promotion helped drive sales by giving the Morningstar Farms brand increased exposure and sales opportunities, while Burger King promotes an existing, trusted brand name which aids marketing efforts and encourages consumers to try the BK Veggie.

 Spicy bean burger

-The Spicy Bean burger is a fried sandwich sold by the international fast-food restaurant chain Burger King in parts of the European and Asian markets.
+The Spicy Bean Burger is a fried sandwich sold by the international fast-food restaurant chain Burger King in parts of the European and Asian markets.
 It does not contain any meat but may be fried in the same oil as the fish products.

 Product description

 The Spicy Bean Burger consists of a deep-fried, breaded bean-based patty, with ketchup, tomato, and American cheese on a 7-inch (20 cm) long sesame seed bun.

 Impossible Whopper

-The Impossible Whopper (known in international markets as Rebel Whopper, Veggie Whopper and Vegetal Whopper) is a 100% vegetarian burger with a patty manufactured by Impossible Foods of Oakland, California.
+The Impossible Whopper is a 100% vegetarian burger with a patty manufactured by Impossible Foods of Oakland, California.
 Burger King began test marketing the Impossible Whopper in April 2019 at locations in and around St. Louis, Missouri.
 It was accompanied with an April Fools-themed promotional video on April 1, 2019.
 Later that month, the company announced plans to roll out Impossible Whoppers nationwide before the end of the year.
-In August, it was temporarily made available nationwide.
+In August, it was made available nationwide.